samthor/sents/README.md

-This is a filesystem watcher that just uses `fs.watch` and friends (i.e., no polling).
+Filesystem watcher that uses `fs.watch` and friends (i.e., no polling).
+This is the library—check out [sents-cli](https://npmjs.com/package/sents-cli) to use this on the command-line.

 # Features

 * Zero dependencies 🍩
 * Supports macOS, Linux, Windows (and probably others) via the same API and no native code
 * Supports hard links (announces changes to all matching inodes)
+* Handles case-insensitive filesystems ("foo" => "FOO" is announced)

+It does not support some features:

+* Following symlinks
+* Watching across volumes
+* And it should not be used on network shares (they typically need polling)

 # Usage